How to Scale Quality: The Delivery System That Works Without You

 How to pass:

-If satisfaction has dipped, the system needs recalibration—not a team change.
-Run a spot audit of 5–10 recent deliverables against the rubric.
-Compare what was delivered to what the standard requires.
-The gap will show you exactly where the system needs tightening.
-Fix the system, not the people.
+If satisfaction has dipped, treat it as a sign the system needs recalibration, not a signal to change the team.
+Run a spot audit of 5–10 recent deliverables against the rubric and compare what was delivered with what the standard requires.
+The gap will show you exactly where the system needs tightening, so you can fix the system instead of the people.

 This implementation guide builds directly on the foundational frameworks from The Clear Edge system.